 Power Purchase Agreement Benefits

 PPAs allow federal agencies to implement on-site distributed energy projects with no upfront capital costs.

-With a PPA, a developer installs a renewable energy system on agency property under an agreement that the agency will purchase the power generated by the system.
-The agency pays for the system through these power payments over the life of the contract.
-After installation, the developer owns, operates, and maintains the system for the life of the contract.
+A developer installs a distributed energy system on federal land or buildings.
+In exchange, the agency agrees to purchase the power generated by the system.
+These power purchase payments repay the developer over the contract term.
+The developer owns, operates, and maintains the system for the life of the contract.

 |Power Purchase Agreements at a Glance|

 PPAs were used to fund these federal on-site distributed energy projects: